Matcha Info

 2. Pour splash of water on Matcha

 Use enough to water to thoroughly mix the Matcha.
-Lower temperature may help reduce bitterness.
+Lower temperature helps reduce bitterness.

 3. Whisk in “M” pattern until frothy to activate